Cross-Modality Neuroimage Synthesis: A Survey: Open challenges and future directions

-\textit{\textbf{Future direction: Misaligned neuroimage as data augmentation.}} Kong~\textit{et al.}~\cite{Kong2021BreakingTD} and Xie~\textit{et al.}~\cite{Xie2022FedMedATLMU} attempt to eliminate the need of registration and make full use of the misaligned neuroimaging data for synthesis.
-The work of~\cite{Kong2021BreakingTD} incorporate the correction loss into CycleGAN~\cite{Zhu2017UnpairedIT}, while Wang~\textit{et al.}~\cite{Wang2022FedMedATLMU} regard the misaligned neuroimaging data as a data augmentation of self-supervised learning method and design an affined transform loss to let the discriminator overcoming the over-fitting problem.
-Furthermore, the authors in~\cite{Wang2022FedMedATLMU} stimulate the severe misaligned neuroimaging data and find out that their methods perform better in severe misaligned condition.
+\textit{\textbf{Solution 4: Misaligned neuroimage as data augmentation.}} Kong~\textit{et al.}~\cite{Kong2021BreakingTD} and Wang~\textit{et al.}~\cite{Wang2022FedMedATLMU} attempt to eliminate the need for registration and make full use of misaligned neuroimaging data for synthesis.
+The work of~\cite{Kong2021BreakingTD} incorporates the correction loss into CycleGAN~\cite{Zhu2017UnpairedIT}, while Wang~\textit{et al.}~\cite{Wang2022FedMedATLMU} regard the misaligned neuroimaging data as a data augmentation of the self-supervised learning method and design an affined transformation loss to enable the discriminator overcoming the over-fitting problem.
+Furthermore, the authors in~\cite{Wang2022FedMedATLMU} stimulate severely misaligned neuroimaging data and find that their methods perform better in the presence of severe misalignment.

 \textbf{\textit{Challenge 5: A unified model.}} How to build up a unified model for cross-modality brain image synthesis?

-\textit{\textbf{Solution 5: One to many via invariant features.}} Previously, most works focused on modality synthesis in MR, CT and PET.
+\textit{\textbf{Solution 5: One to many via invariant features.}} Previously, most works focused on modality synthesis in MR, CT, and PET.
 Charts~\textit{et al.}~\cite{Chartsias2018MultimodalMS} propose a multi-input and multi-output fully convolutional network model to synthesize various modalities of MRI.
-Similar with the work of~\cite{Chartsias2018MultimodalMS}, Liu~\textit{et al.}~\cite{Liu2021AUC} propose a unified conditional disentanglement work to synthesize various modalities of MRI. \zz{Moreover, in order to speed up the inference phase, Zhang~\textit{et al.}~\cite{zhang2020inductive} provides an excellent way to speed up the modal-specific feature retrieval by transferring knowledge from original data to hash codes}.
+Similarly to the work of~\cite{Chartsias2018MultimodalMS}, Liu~\textit{et al.}~\cite{Liu2021AUC} propose a unified conditional disentanglement work to synthesize various modalities of MRI. \zz{Moreover, in order to speed up the inference phase, Zhang~\textit{et al.}~\cite{zhang2020inductive} provides an excellent way to speed up the modal-specific feature retrieval by transferring knowledge from original data to hash codes}.
 However, simultaneous synthesis of varying MR, CT, and PET modalities is lacking.
-The work of~\cite{Zhou2021SynthesizingMP}, which uses a cycle-consistent GAN to extract the invariant features from various modalities.
-Nevertheless, its synthesis range is limited in MRI-to-MRI.
-The invariant characteristics from CT, PET, and MRI should be extracted in order to train a uniform synthesis model in the future.
+The work of~\cite{Zhou2021SynthesizingMP} may provide a solution, which uses a cycle-consistent GAN to extract the invariant features from various modalities.
+Nevertheless, its synthesis mode is limited in MRI-to-MRI.
+The invariant characteristics from CT, PET, and MRI should be extracted to train a unified synthesis model in the future.